alexadal/FYS-STK-4155-Project3/README.md

 # FYS-STK-4155-Project3
 This is the repository for Project 3 in the course FYS-STK-4155, Fall 2019 at UiO.
+The report-file is FYS_STK4155_Project_3_Final_Report.pdf, added in this repository.
 The raw data analysed in the project is stored in the file rawdata_finance.xlsx The code is structured in the following way:
 First install talos by pip install talos ...